HM Prison Gloucester

 HM Prison Gloucester was a Category B men's prison located in Gloucester, Gloucestershire, England.
 It was originally opened in 1792, on the site of Gloucester Castle whose keep had been used as a prison.

 The prison was operated by Her Majesty's Prison Service and closed in 2013.
-New similar prisons are planned to be built in Swindon and Trowbridge.

 History

 Designed by William Blackburn, the prison was constructed on the site of Gloucester Castle, the keep of which had previously been used as a prison.
 It opened as a county gaol in 1792.

 In 1840, it was substantially rebuilt with flanking brick wings by Thomas Fuljames.
 A new young offenders wing was built at the prison in 1971.
 Further improvements were made in 1987, including a new gate, administration block and visits centre.

 In April, 2003, Gloucester was named in a survey as "among the 20 most overcrowded jails" in the United Kingdom.
 The following day, the prison was the scene of a three-and-a-half-hour siege when two prisoners protested over visiting rights by barricading themselves in a cell.

 A Time Bank scheme was launched at Gloucester Prison in February 2006.
 Inmates who joined the scheme restored bicycles in the prison workshop, and this time was credited to their friends and families who could cash it in to get help from volunteers in the community.
 The scheme continued at the prison until its closure.

 In June 2007, the Independent Monitoring Board criticised Gloucester Prison for its overcrowding, poor dining provision and cramped cells.
 A month later over 100 prisoners had to be moved to other jails after severe flooding across the Gloucestershire area submerged the ground floor of the prison and interfered with its water supplies.